 - If this process is too much of a hassle for you, ask for the help of your tax professional.
 This is also a good idea if you need to negotiate a lower monthly payment or if you don’t meet IRS’ criteria for automatic acceptance of an installment agreement.

-IRS info on setting up an IRS Payment Plan is here.
+Setting up an IRS Payment Plan